GregJFlores/Portfolio/README.md

 ## 🚀 Deployment

 The application is deployed on Vercel with automatic deployments from the main branch.
+[Live Site](https://www.gregjflores.com/about)